martz-rgb/ask-vk-bot/README.md

 TO-DO list:

 - [ ] greetings (table + add from listener + create in postponed)
+- [ ] remember polls answers if there is no order guarantee
 - [ ] greetings mode (manual or auto)
 - [ ] notifications to admin (about new reservation if should be considerate and greetings if manual)
 - [ ] roles groups